|

 The upstream Use |

-Alternatively, use the Kafka AdminClient API which does not perform client-side validation:
+To set offset.sequence.bits with upstream Kafka tooling, use the Kafka AdminClient API, which does not perform client-side validation:

 Properties props = new Properties();